Mah224Moud/weather-data/README.md

 pip install -r requirements.txt
 ```

+## Web driver installation

+We are using Brave, which is based on Chromium.
+Follow these steps to download the exact version of ChromeDriver that matches your browser:

+1. Visit the official website: [https://developer.chrome.com/docs/chromedriver/downloads?hl=fr](https://developer.chrome.com/docs/chromedriver/downloads?hl=fr).
+2. Download the version that corresponds to your browser.
+For example, we are using version 131, which is the latest stable release [https://googlechromelabs.github.io/chrome-for-testing/](https://googlechromelabs.github.io/chrome-for-testing/).
+3. Click on the link for your operating system (Windows, macOS, Linux).
+4. Download the ZIP file and extract the executable to an accessible folder.

 ## Execution

 In order to execute this project, install `notebook` assuming you already have `python3` installed